Late payments are having a devastating effect on small businesses, with 50,000 going bust each year because bills are not settled on.

 7 Remember the money is rightfully yours

-Implement a basic process for following up invoices and ensuring payment is received promptly.
+Implement a basic process for following up invoices and avoid late payments.
 Never be embarrassed or afraid to ask for money that should rightfully be in your bank account.
 If your invoice is disputed for any reason, fix the problem as quickly as possible so the excuse not to pay is removed.
 If payment becomes overdue, raise an invoice for compensation and interest.

 8 Use the experts